Assessing the Effect of Cross-Domain Mapping on Creativity in Humans and Large Language Models: Results

-\paragraph{Cross-domain mappings increase originality for humans, but not for LLMs} We examined whether cross-domain prompting increases originality by fitting a linear mixed-effects model predicting originality ratings from idea source (human vs.\ LLM), condition (cross-domain mapping vs.\ user need), and their interaction, with random intercepts for participants and ideas.
+We examined whether cross-domain prompting increases originality by fitting a linear mixed-effects model predicting originality ratings from idea source (human vs.\ LLM), condition (cross-domain mapping vs.\ user need), and their interaction, with random intercepts for participants and ideas.
 Aggregating across ideas, cross-domain mapping led to significantly higher originality ratings overall ($b = 0.36$, $SE = 0.04$, $t = 9.05$, $p < .001$).
 However, the augmentation effect of cross-domain mapping was primarily driven by human responses, as we also found a significant interaction between condition and idea source ($b = 0.48$, $SE = 0.06$, $t = 8.42$, $p < .001$).
-Specifically, for humans, cross-domain prompts reliably increased originality relative to the user-need condition, whereas LLM originality showed little evidence of a comparable benefit (see also Figure \ref{fig:tradeoff}).
+Specifically, for humans, cross-domain prompts reliably increased originality relative to the user-need condition, whereas LLM originality showed little evidence of a comparable benefit (see also Figure \ref{fig:tradeoff} and Figure \ref{fig:main_result}).
+However, this null effect for LLMs on average masks important heterogeneity across combinations and models.
+As we show in the next section, cross-domain mapping \textit{does} boost originality for the most capable LLMs when the inspiration source is sufficiently semantically distant from the target product.

 The augmentation effect of cross-domain mappings for humans is even more pronounced in the upper tail of the originality distribution.
-When we focus on the top 10\% original ideas of each idea pool (human/LLMs) ($n=96$), human ideas are even slightly \emph{more original} than LLM ideas ($b=-0.07$, $SE=0.03$, $t=-2.19$, $p=.031$).
+When we focus on the top 10\% original ideas of each idea pool (human/LLM) ($n=96$), human ideas are slightly \emph{more original} than LLM ideas ($b=-0.07$, $SE=0.03$, $t=-2.19$, $p=.031$).
 For example, when asked to map \emph{tornado formation} onto a novel feature of smartphones, one human envisioned a phone that generates airflow strong enough to blow a person away (Figure~\ref{fig:tradeoff}, upper left corner); another imagined a smartphone which ``contains powerful internal fans that, when you press a button after misplacing it, spin to create a cyclone that guides the phone back to you.''
 Inspired by \emph{GPS navigation}, someone proposed a shoe that ``shows your GPS route in bright colors, uses a light-up arrow on the top to point the way, and displays street names, road signs, and lights around the shoe.''
-These human ideas were rated as the most original across all ideas (4.88-4.89 out of 5).
+Across all ideas, these human ideas were rated as the most original (4.88--4.89 out of 5).